Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/Shop.md

 Nothing happens!

-Buying negative number of items
+And we can try buying a negative number of items
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Reverse_Engineering/Shop]
 └─$ ./source